philseven/cliqq-pay/docs/index.md

   $responseDesc = "";
   switch($transactiontype) {
    case "VALIDATE":

-    // Check if merchantRef is still valid
+    // Check if merchantRef is still valid break;

-    break;
    case "CONFIRM":

-    // Update the paid status of the table

-    break;

-   case "VOID":

-    // Update the paid status of the table
+    // Update the paid status of the table break;

-    break;

    default:
     $responseCode = "DECLINED";
     $responseDesc = "Unknown transaction type";
   }